nttdots/go-dots/README.md

 DOTS server listens to DB notification (e.g changes to mitigation_scope#status) at port 9999.
 If you want to change to different port, you have to change it at two places:
     - dots_server/dot_server.yaml: dbNotificationPort: 9999
     - mysql_udf/mysql-notification.c: #define PORT 9999
-After changing port number, it is neccessary to rebuild go-dots and restart DB so the change can take effect.
+After changing port number, it is neccessary to rebuild go-dots (which includes rebuilding mysql-notification.c and restarting DB) so that the change can take effect.
     $ cd $GOPATH/src/github.com/nttdots/go-dots/
     $ make && make install
-    $ sudo /etc/init.d/mysql restart

 # GOBGP